Medically reviewed by Sophia Yen, MD, MPH – Written by Aariyana Britton, B.Sc. Updated April 19, 2021

 Congratulations on your upcoming wedding!
 You might be feeling a combination of anxiety and happiness as you prepare for one of the most memorable days of your life.

 To deal with all these changes, you’ll need some support — and not just from your bridesmaids and partner.
-I’m talking about birth control — birth control can be your best friend on your wedding day!
+What if we told you that birth control might be another essential to include on your wedding day?

 How Birth Control Can Help On Your Special Day

 On your wedding day, things may start acting up.
 The nerves and excitement of the day may lead to several strong emotions.
 Think about the additional stress you would experience if you got your period.
 One way to avoid this is by taking hormonal birth control, as it can lead to the following benefits:

 Allowing you to skip your period

 Even if your cycles are regular, the fluctuation of hormones you may experience on your wedding day could lead to an unexpected bleed.
 By taking birth control, you can control when you bleed or even opt to skip your period altogether.

 Birth control can help regulate your hormones, specifically estrogen and progesterone.
 When your uterus sheds its lining (a.k.a you get your period), the level of these hormones decreases, which can lead to unpleasant symptoms such as cramps, breast tenderness, and mood swings.
 By stabilizing estrogen and progesterone, birth control can help reduce the severity of symptoms – some women report that they experience no symptoms while on birth control.